-This is a temporary home for our ongoing learning of Restorative Circles, a specific restorative practice whose development began with the work of Dominic Barter in Rio de Janeiro in the mid 1990s and continues with a growing community both in Brazil and internationally.
+This is a temporary home for our ongoing learning of Restorative Circles, a specific systemic approach to conflict whose development began with the work of Dominic Barter and young favela residents in Rio de Janeiro in the mid 1990s and continues with a growing community both in Brazil and internationally.

-A Restorative Circle is a community process for supporting those in conflict.
-It brings together the three parties to a conflict – those who have acted, those directly impacted and the wider community – within an intentional systemic context, to dialogue as equals.
-Participants invite each other and attend voluntarily.
-The dialogue process used is shared openly with all participants, and guided by a community member.
-The process ends when actions have been found that bring mutual benefit.
+Restorative Circles helps communities, organisations, families and government develop their own processes for supporting those in conflict.
+Commonly these bring together the three parties to a conflict – those who have acted, those directly impacted and the wider community – within an intentional systemic context, to dialogue as equals.
+Often participants invite each other and attend voluntarily.
+The dialogue processes used tend to be shared openly with all participants, and guided by a community member.
+Generally these processes end with actions that bring mutual benefit.

-You can also write to contact (at) restorativecircles.org
+You can also write to contatodominic (at) gmail.com